 With the Rocky Mountains in our backyard, outdoor enthusiasts flock to Denver in droves.
 But within the city limits, Denver has a lot to offer travelers.
 Incredibly inventive restaurants, a booming craft beer scene, plenty of city and natural landmarks, and more mean tourists are never bored.

 But if you’ve never visited Denver before, you may have some burning questions swirling in your head.
 To help you kickstart your plans for visiting Denver, read our essential Denver travel tips to find out everything you should know before you go!

 Disclaimer: Almost all posts on this site contain Affiliate links, and this one all about Visiting Denver: The Top 15 Denver Travel Tips to Know Before You Go is no different.
 This means that if you click on any of the links in this post (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click & buy.
 Read my full Disclosure here.

-Contributed by Kara from Destination: Live Life
+Contributed by Kara from Happening in Denver

 - 1 Visiting Denver: These Are Our Top Denver Travel Tips for a Perfect Visit

 - 1.1 Altitude Sickness is a Real Thing

 - 1.3 Denver is NOT in the Mountains

 - 1.4 Top 10 Things to Do in Denver + Day Trip Ideas